Costs and Budgeting

 Dependent Care Allowance: $5,000 allowance for first child; $4,000 each additional child.
 Please contact our office for details regarding the regulations and documentation required for a dependent care allowance.

-Students may encounter some expenses that are not covered by the standard COA—for example, the purchase of a personal computer, or unreimbursed costs for medical services which occur within the School’s academic year.
+Students may encounter some expenses that are not covered by the standard COA—for example, the purchase of a personal computer, or unreimbursed costs for medical services which occur within the Law School’s academic year.
 To cover such expenses, students can request a review of their individual budget for possible adjustments to their COA to allow for additional borrowing through credit-based educational loan programs.
-To request a budget adjustment, students must complete the 2016-2017 Budget Adjustment Request Application (available from the Financial Aid Office) and submit it to our office, along with receipts and supporting documentation, where applicable (e.g., a letter from an impartial third party provider).
+To request a budget adjustment, students must complete the 2019-2020 Budget Adjustment Request Application (available from the Financial Aid Office) and submit it to our office, along with receipts and supporting documentation, where applicable (e.g., a letter from an impartial third party provider).
 Requests for budget adjustments are considered on a case-by-case basis.
 Statements and explanations provided by the student, family, other relatives/friends, etc. do not constitute supporting documentation for budget adjustments.
 Depending on the reason for the requested increase, and in order for the Financial Aid Office to determine if an increase is allowable, students may be asked to submit additional supporting documents beyond those originally submitted.

 Please note that the Loan Repayment Assistance Program (LRAP) WILL NOT cover any loans borrowed beyond the standard COA.
 Thus, while the Law School’s Financial Aid Office may approve budget adjustments beyond the standard COA, these amounts will not be eligible for LRAP benefits.
 For more information about LRAP, review the Loan Repayment Assistance Program (LRAP) section of this site for a detailed description.

-Most grant and loan funds are divided equally and disbursed at the beginning of each term, and must cover educational expenses for several months.
+Most grant and loan funds are divided equally and disbursed at the beginning of each semester, and must cover educational expenses for several months.
 As such, it is very important to budget carefully so that your funds will last until the next disbursement.

 Finally, please be aware that financial aid documents that are missing from your financial aid file will prevent the disbursement of your aid.
 We will notify you regarding any necessary documents that are still outstanding.
 Please make certain to arrange for their prompt submission in order to avoid delays in the disbursement of your aid.